How Universal Kids Resort Supports Autism and Sensory Needs

 Which Theme Parks Are Already Certified Autism Centers?

-Picture of Universal Kids Resort, Jurassic World Adventure Camp Concept Art
+Picture of Universal Kids Resort, Jurassic World Adventure Camp Concept Art - Favorite Grampy Travels 2026

 Several major theme parks across the United States already hold Certified Autism Center designations.
 The list has grown steadily since Sesame Place Philadelphia became the first CAC theme park in the world in 2018.

 Current CAC theme parks include Sesame Place Philadelphia, Sesame Place San Diego, SeaWorld Orlando, Aquatica Orlando (the first CAC water park in the world), Discovery Cove, LEGOLAND Florida Resort and its on-site hotels, LEGOLAND California, LEGOLAND New York, all Six Flags parks in North America, Kennywood in Pennsylvania, and Kennedy Space Center Visitor Complex in Florida.
+Universal Kids Resort joined that list on July 2, 2026, one day after it opened.

-Picture of Universal Kids Resort - Isle of Curiosity Concept Art
+Picture of Universal Kids Resort - Isle of Curiosity Concept Art - Favorite Grampy Travels 2026

 How Does Universal Orlando Handle Autism Accommodations Today?